ShieldCraft-AI/ShieldCraft-Engine/docs/governance/INVARIANTS.md

 - Enforcement: Verified by unit tests (regression guards) and documented compiler contracts (`SPEC_TO_CHECKLIST_COMPILER.md`, `SPEC_INPUT_CLASSIFICATION.md`, `COMPILATION_PHASE_MODEL.md`, `COMPILER_FAILURE_NORMALIZATION.md`).

 - Lock: This invariant is locked by Phase 8 and may not be changed except via a governance phase update.

+---

+## Inference Explainability Invariant (Phase 11B/11D/11E)

+- Statement: All inferred, synthesized, coerced, or derived values that affect checklist emission or gating MUST include machine-readable explainability metadata attached to the affected object (item/meta/evidence/header).
+No silent inference is permitted: every non-explicit value must carry provenance and a justification code.
+- Required fields: `meta.source`, `meta.justification`, `meta.inference_type`, and `meta.tier` (when applicable for Tier A/B/C).
+BLOCKER/REFUSAL-related inferences MUST reference affected pointer(s) either via `meta.justification_ptr` or via an explicit pointer embedded in `meta.justification`.
+- Additional required provenance for specific cases:
+  - Coercions MUST preserve `meta.original_value` for auditability.
+  - Derived tasks MUST include `meta.derived_from = <parent_id>` and `meta.justification` referencing the derivation rule.
+  - Confidence assignments MUST include `confidence_meta` with `source` and `justification` fields.
+  - Unknown invariant expressions that are defaulted MUST attach `explainability` metadata and emit a DIAGNOSTIC checklist item.
+- Enforcement: Compiler unit tests and CI guards detect missing explainability metadata; Tier A omissions are BLOCKERs and Tier B are DIAGNOSTIC.
+Missing required provenance (e.g., `original_value` for coercions or `derived_from` for derived tasks) fails CI and must be remediated.
+- Rationale: Prevent silent intent invention by requiring that every automatic decision be auditable, machine-filterable, and provenance-bound.
+---

+## Compiler Hardening Invariants (Phase 11A)

+---

+## Inference Explainability Invariant (Phase 11B)

+- Statement: All synthesized, inferred, coerced, or derived data emitted by the compiler MUST include explainability metadata according to `docs/governance/INFERENCE_EXPLAINABILITY_CONTRACT.md`.
+- Testable requirements:
+  - Any checklist item with `meta.synthesized_default == True` MUST have `meta.source`, `meta.justification`, and `meta.inference_type` defined.
+  - Any item whose fields are coerced or normalized by `ChecklistModel.normalize_item` MUST include `meta.source = "coerced"` and `meta.justification`.
+  - Any derived task emitted by `infer_tasks` MUST include `meta.source = "derived"` and `meta.justification`.
+  - Invariant evaluations that return safe defaults for unknown expressions MUST attach `explainability` metadata to the `invariant_results` entries.
+- Enforcement: Verified by unit tests and CI guards; violations are test failures and must be remediated promptly.

+- Statement: Compiler hardening measures introduced in Phase 11A (Tier enforcement, default synthesis, insufficiency diagnostics, and checklist quality scoring) are authoritative and must be enforced by the compiler pipeline.

+- Testable invariants:
+  - Tier enforcement is implemented in `src/shieldcraft/services/checklist/tier_enforcement.py::enforce_tiers` and must emit checklist items for missing Tier A/B sections (BLOCKER/DIAGNOSTIC respectively).
+  - Default synthesis is implemented in `src/shieldcraft/services/spec/defaults.py::synthesize_missing_spec_fields` and must be invoked exactly once during compiler entry (currently in `ChecklistGenerator.build`).
+  - Spec sufficiency diagnostics are implemented via `src/shieldcraft/services/spec/analysis.py::check_spec_sufficiency` and must produce DIAGNOSTIC checklist items without aborting compilation.
+  - Checklist quality scoring is implemented in `src/shieldcraft/services/checklist/quality.py::compute_checklist_quality` and its result MUST be attached to `checklist.meta.checklist_quality` by `finalize_checklist`.

+- Enforcement: Unit tests and CI guards verify these invariants; any regression must be patched and re-locked via governance decision.